Autism Tips for Visiting Disneyland

 - Plan on stopping for lunch, get a return time first so once you are finished your time will surely be up and you can board right away with no down time.

 If your child is more comfortable in a stroller/wheelchair by all means take one and use it.
 The stroller as a wheelchair option allows you to take the stroller right up to the point of boarding the ride, keeping your child and your belongings together.
 You can get the stroller as a wheelchair tag at City Hall in Disneyland or City Of Commerce at DCA.
 It is a red tag placed on the stroller that will be placed in clear view for CM's to see.
-I still utilize this option and my daughter is 8.
+I utilized this option until my daughter was 8.
 Tip: Stroller as wheelchair allows you and your party to watch parades from within the designated "handicap" areas along the route.
 If you are planning on watching one, find out where they are and plan ahead to get a spot.

 - Bring noise cancelling headphones if it is an issue.